Identify users

 'distinct_id', // Replace 'distinct_id' with your user's unique identifier

-{ email: 'max@hedgehogmail.com', name: 'Max Hedgehog' } // optional: set additional user properties
+{ email: 'max@hedgehogmail.com', name: 'Max Hedgehog' } // optional: set additional person properties

 );